dumb0002/kubestellar/environments/dev-env/README.md

       EOF
      ```

-      A location and synctarget object will be created:
+      A location and synctarget objects will be created:

       ```bash
       kubectl get locations,synctargets